RaphoufouLeFou/Casio-message-and-connect/README.md

 * F1 start the communication with the ESP32.

 * F2 send the signal to the ESP32 to blink the exam led or not.
-IT DO NOT START THE REAL EXAM MODE OF THE CALCULATOR !
+IT DOED **NOT** START THE REAL EXAM MODE OF THE CALCULATOR !

 * F3 is to open the test mode of the calculator.